KaiserKyle/Kayfabermetrics/README.md

 # Kayfabermetrics

-This repo holds the backing scripts, php, and html files for the webpage.
+This repo holds the backing scripts, php, and html files for an old webpage.

+There is a nifty Elo implementation in the Python code.